 Can students claim Housing Benefit and Council Tax Support?

-Most full-time students cannot claim Housing Benefit because the Government expects them to use other money like their grant, student loan or access funds to pay their rent.
+Most full-time students cannot claim Housing Benefit.
 The Housing Benefit Regulations tell us that a student is a person who is attending a course of study at an educational establishment.

 Most people if they need help with their rent costs will claim Universal Credit.
 More information and if you can claim as a student.